 Among man-made fibers, polyester and Nylon use big amount of petroleum products which may cause petroleum scarcity in the future.
 Regenerated and recycled polyester are ways forward to sustainable fiber production.

-Among man-made fibers from natural resources viscose, bamboo, and linen fibers are produced from trees and plants which create pollution and bio-diversity.
+Among man-made fibers from natural resources viscose, bamboo, and linen fibers production trees and plants are the main resources, this creates pollution and bio-diversity.
 Production of these fibers under the guideline using certified resources can help the environment and ecological imbalance.

 2. Fabric Production